esynr3z/corsair/docs/contributing.md

 ## Project Choices

-To ensure consistency and maintainability, the Corsair project relies on a specific seёt of tools and conventions.
+To ensure consistency and maintainability, the Corsair project relies on a specific set of tools and conventions.
 Understanding these choices is crucial for effective contribution.

 ### Main Dependencies